Gorzontrok/Mods-Broforce/Releases/ShowAvatarFaceHugger/README.md

 If you run into any bugs or have any issues with the mod, please join the [Free Lives Discord](https://discord.com/invite/freelives) and post in the bf-mods channel.

+## Current Features

+*Describe your mod's features here*

 ## Source Code

-The source code for this mod can be found [here](https://github.com/Gorzontrok/Mods-Broforce).
+The source code for this mod can be found [here](https://github.com/Gorzontrok/Mods-Broforce/tree/main/ShowAvatarFaceHugger).